 Nazario, who grew up in Kansas and in Argentina, has written extensively from Latin America and about Latinos in the United States.
 “Enrique’s Journey” won more than a dozen awards, among them the Pulitzer Prize for feature writing, the George Polk Award for International Reporting, the Grand Prize of the Robert F. Kennedy Journalism Award, and the National Assn. of Hispanic Journalists Guillermo Martinez-Márquez Award for Overall Excellence.
 In 1998, Ms. Nazario was a Pulitzer Prize finalist for a series on children of drug addicted parents.
 And in 1994, she won a George Polk Award for Local Reporting for a series about hunger among schoolchildren in California.

 She has been named among the most influential Latinos by Hispanic Business Magazine and a “trendsetter” by Hispanic Magazine.
 In 2012 Columbia Journalism Review named Nazario among “40 women who changed the media business in the past 40.”

 She is a graduate of Williams College and has a master’s degree in Latin American studies from the University of California, Berkeley.
 She has honorary doctorates from Mount St. Mary’s College and Whittier College.
 She began her career at the Wall Street Journal, and later joined the Los Angeles Times.
 She is now at work on her second book.

-She is on the advisory board of Catch the Next, a nonprofit working to double the number of Latinos enrolling in college, and on the board of Kids In Need of Defense, a nonprofit launched by Microsoft and Angelina Jolie to provide pro-bono attorneys to unaccompanied immigrant children.
+She serves on the advisory boards of the University of North Texas Mayborn Literary Non-fiction Writer’s Conference and of Catch the Next, a non-profit working to double the number of Latinos enrolling in college.
+She is also on the board of Kids In Need of Defense, a non-profit launched by Microsoft and Angelina Jolie to provide pro-bono attorneys to unaccompanied immigrant children.